View Categories

 • Born between January 26, 1950, and July 1, 1987: A person born in India on or after January 26, 1950 but before July 1, 1987 is a citizen of India by birth irrespective of the nationality of his parents.

-• On or After July 1, 1987, with Parental Citizenship Requirement: A person born in India on or after July 1, 1987 is considered as a citizen of India only if either of his parents is a citizen of India at the time of his birth.
+• On or After July 1, 1987, with Parental Citizenship Requirement: A person born in India on or after July 1, 1987 is considered as a citizen of India only if if either of his parents is an Indian citizen at the time of his birth.

-• On or After December 3, 2004, with Parental Citizenship Conditions: A person born in India on or after December 3, 2004 are considered citizens of India only if both of their parents are citizens of India or one of whose parents is a citizen of India and the other is not an illegal migrant at the time of their birth.
+• On or After December 3, 2004, with Parental Citizenship Conditions: A person born in India on or after December 3, 2004 are considered citizens of India their parents are Indian citizens, or one parent is an Indian citizen and the other is not an illegal migrant at the time of their birth.

 Do You Know?